Skip to main content

 • Accurate KPIs (lead time, rework, automation)

-When using case-centric data models, you may experience some of the following data quality issues:
+Case-centric data models introduce the following data quality issues:

 • Event duplication